Your IT & Tech Mates

 • unnecessary student-sensitive details;

-• bank account, payout or card details in pickup or referral forms;
+• bank account, reward payment or card details in pickup or referral forms;

-• private details that should not appear on quotes, invoices, receipts, timelines or customer-facing notes.
+• private details that should not appear on quotes, invoices, receipts, timelines or participant notes.

 7. Quotes and approvals

-No paid repair work beyond the agreed pickup, return, assessment or pre-approved service should proceed until a quote is approved by an authorised provider contact, customer, parent/guardian, representative or account holder, unless otherwise agreed in writing.
+No paid repair work beyond the agreed pickup, return, assessment or pre-approved service should proceed until a quote is approved by an authorised service partner contact, customer, parent/guardian, representative or account holder, unless otherwise agreed in writing.

-Quote approval may be recorded in the provider portal, by email, by written authorisation or by another approved method.
+Quote approval may be recorded in the service partner portal, by email, by written authorisation or by another approved method.

 8. Per-device repair scope and unrelated faults

-For each device in a provider pickup batch, our work is limited to the issue, fault, device or service described in the device record, booking, quote, approved scope or written instructions accepted by us.
+For each device in a service partner pickup group, our work is limited to the issue, fault, device or service described in the device record, booking, quote, approved scope or written instructions accepted by us.
 Unrelated, pre-existing, hidden or later-discovered faults are outside the original scope unless we agree to include them in a revised quote or written approval.
 Nothing in this term limits rights that cannot be excluded under Australian Consumer Law.

 8. Data, backups and device contents